Esri/jsapi-resources/esm-samples/jsapi-custom-widget/README.md

 This repo demonstrates creating a custom widget using [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) ES modules with Vite.
 It also includes a basic example of using message bundles to display custom localized strings.

+## Known issues
+* Custom widgets currently do not work with Vite.js 3.

 ## Get Started

 **Step 1** - Run `npm install`